arnoldcheung/LSTMNet/README.md

 # LSTMNet
-A model utlising LSTM for translation quality estimation
+A model utlising LSTM for translation quality estimation.

+## Archituecture
+* Two separate LSTM networks processing English and German texts individually
+* Feed forward neural network regressor taking the concatenated output from the LSTM as input

+## Prerequisites